steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 mdfmt --heading-numbers none --flavor Common -r /my-project/docs
 ```

-The above command both removes heading numbers and assures that the `Common` [slugification](./Glossary.md#slug) algorithm is used on all in-document links.
-This makes the links work on common platforms including GitHub and VS Code Markdown preview.
-In this example, the path is a directory (the `docs` folder of a project called `my-project`), and the `-r` option applies the specified formatting options to all Markdown files that are either directly in the `docs` folder or in a subfolder that is a descendant of `docs`.
+The above command both removes heading numbers and assures that the `Common` [slugification](./Glossary.md#slug) algorithm is used on all in-document links so that they work on common platforms including GitHub and VS Code Markdown preview.
+In this example, the target path is a directory (the `docs` folder of a project called `my-project`), and the `-r` option applies the specified formatting options to all Markdown files that are either directly in the `docs` folder or in a subfolder that is a descendant of `docs`.

 For more information about available options, run `mdfmt --help`.
-For a deeper discussion, see the section on [Options And Path](#5-options-and-path) below.
+For a deeper discussion, see the next section on [Options And Target Path](#5-options-and-target-path) below.

-## 5. Options And Path
+## 5. Options And Target Path

-This section discusses the command line options and path that are passed to Mdfmt on the command line.
+This section discusses the command line options and target path that are passed to Mdfmt on the command line.

-To best understand this section, be familiar with the [Usage Overview](#4-usage-overview) above, and what is meant by the terms _options_ and _path_ in the context of Mdfmt usage.
+To best understand this section, be familiar with the [Usage Overview](#4-usage-overview) above, and what is meant by the terms _options_ and _target path_ in the context of Mdfmt usage.

 A few words about how each option is described in the subsections below below: